-Steven J. Heyer was appointed as the Lead Director for the Board, effective November 14, 2009.
+Steven J. Heyer was appointed as the Lead Director for the Board in November 2009.
 Mr. Heyer is a strong, independent and active Lead Director with clearly defined leadership authority and responsibilities.
 In addition to his role as Lead Director, Mr. Heyer serves as a member of the Compensation Committee, the Audit Committee and the Nominating & Governance Committee.